Paleo Mongolian Beef

 Is Mongolian beef spicy

 Mongolian beef is not a spicy dish.
 Although chili peppers are often included in the recipe, it’s mainly used to fragrant the oil and to add color contrast.
 You can use fresh or Chinese dry red chilies.
-If use fresh chilies, remove the seeds will make Mongolian beef less spicy.
+If use fresh chilies, remove the seeds will make the dish less spicy.
 If use whole dry red chilies, leave them in whole and don’t slice or dice them open or otherwise it will be too spicy.

 Is Mongolian beef healthy